Presidential lecterns of the United States

 Three types of lectern are used by the president of the United States.
 The Blue Goose is the main bullet-resistant lectern, used mostly at the White House and for domestic speeches.
 Its downsized counterpart, the Falcon, is used for travel purposes, and the Toast lectern is the smallest version, used for informal events.
 The White House Communications Agency (WHCA) presides over many Blue Goose and Falcon lecterns, building them and sending teams to set up the lecterns at all events where the president, vice president, or first lady speak.
-All three types are usually adorned with the seal of the president of the United States when he is in attendance.
+All three types are usually adorned with the seal of the president of the United States when they are in attendance.